Troubleshooting Network Connection Errors and SSL Configuration Issues

-SSL Configuration
+SSL Settings

 If the SSL Connection Issue Occurs Only on a Specific Machine

-When Using a Private Root CA
+When Using a Private Root Certificate Authority

-If logging in to the On-Premises server from Exploratory Desktop has never been successful, the SSL certificate creation may be incorrect, so please recreate the SSL certificate and set it up on the server again.
+If login to the On-Premise Server from Exploratory Desktop has never been successful, there may be an error in the creation of the SSL certificate.
+Please recreate the SSL certificate and try the setup on the server again.

 If You Are Using a Hosted Server

-Please contact us at support@exploratory.io.
+Please contact us at .

 Export Chart Image